BenjaminKobjolke/FastTextSuggester/README.md

 - Auto-suggest words from OCR results in a minimalistic input window
 - Load text files from the data directory for additional suggestions
 - Support for line-based suggestions from files ending with \_line.txt
+- Support for TSV (tab-separated values) and CSV (comma-separated values) files with individual value suggestions
 - Insert selected text into the active application with a single keypress
 - Configurable settings via settings.ini